badook-ai/actions/README.md

 * [snok/install-poetry](https://github.com/snok/install-poetry)

 ### Cached Poetry Install Dependencies
 This action executes `poetry install` in a cached manner.
 It caches the created virtual environment for future use.
+The action assumes that poetry is already installed.